 And the most important thing about each of these is what they look like.'

-Later (at para 27 in the same judgment) he said that 'the point of protecting a design is to protect that design as a design.
+Later (in para 27 in the same judgment) he said that 'the point of protecting a design is to protect that design as a design.
 So what matters is the overall impression created by it: will the user buy it, consider it or appreciate it for its individual design?'

 These are the matters that you will have to address if you have to sue for infringement of your registered design.
 What practical steps do they entail?